crsvt/sensi-stream/README.md

       // The application will track the closest expiry from all enabled types.
       track_weekly_expiry: true,
       track_monthly_expiry: false,

+      // --- Dashboard Settings ---
+      // Set to true to enable the web dashboard feature.
+      // If false, the app will run in the original console-only mode.
+      dashboard_settings: {
+        enable_dashboard: true,
+        auto_open_browser: true,
+      },
     };
     ```

+    Setting `enable_dashboard` to `false` allows you to run the tool in a "headless" or console-only mode, which is useful if you only need the JSON data files.

 2.  **Run the application:**
     ```bash
     npm start
     ```

-    Your default web browser will automatically open the Sensi-Stream Dashboard at `http://localhost:3000`.
-Your terminal will show detailed connection logs, while the dashboard will display the live analytical data.
+    If the dashboard is enabled, your default web browser will automatically open Sensi-Stream at `http://localhost:3000`.
+Your terminal will show detailed connection logs.

 ---